General One-loop Generating Function by IBP relations: Motivation

 \section{Motivation}

 As a connection between the theoretical framework and experimental data, the scattering amplitude is a central concept of quantum field theory, thus its efficient computation is extremely important.
-For tree-level amplitudes, the on-shell recursion relation \cite{Britto:2004ap,Britto:2005fq} has marked a significant advancement in both new efficient computational tools and a fresh on-shell perspective for studying quantum field theory\footnote{For the introduction of these new developments, please see following books \cite{Henn-book,Elvang-book, Badger-book}}.
-Compared to tree-level amplitudes, computation of loop amplitudes is much more difficult.
-Many efforts have been devoted to this subject (see the books \cite{Smirnov:2004ym,Smirnov:2012gma}).
+For tree-level amplitudes, the on-shell recursion relation \cite{Britto:2004ap, Britto:2005fq} has marked a significant advancement in both new efficient computational tools and a fresh on-shell perspective for studying quantum field theory\footnote{For the introduction of these new developments, please see following books \cite{Henn-book, Elvang-book, Badger-book}}.
+Compared to tree-level amplitudes, the computation of loop amplitudes is much more difficult.
+Many efforts have been devoted to this subject (see the books \cite{Smirnov:2004ym, Smirnov:2012gma}).

 A fundamental idea of computing loop amplitudes is the reduction of loop integrals, which states that any loop integral can be written as the linear combination of some basic integrals (called the master integrals) with coefficients (called the reduction coefficients) as the rational function of external momenta, polarization vectors, masses and spacetime dimension.
 Based on this observation, loop integrals have been divided into two relatively independent parts, i.e., the integration of master integrals and the abstraction of reduction coefficients.
 Progress in either part will increase the efficiency of computing loop amplitudes.
-A nice introduction to recent huge achievements can be found in the book \cite{Weinzierl:2022eaz}.
+A nice introduction to recent achievements can be found in the book \cite{Weinzierl:2022eaz}.
+For one-loop integrals, the basis is well known around 2000 (see the reference \cite{Ellis:2007qk} and the code implement \cite{Carrazza:2016gav} ), the one-loop revolution comes, in fact, from the breakthrough in the reduction methods, among which the OPP-method \cite{Ossola:2006us} and the unitarity cut method \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc} are two main representative methods.